 No assumed knowledge, but usually LAWS1001A and LAWS1001B, Legal System and Method, will be undertaken at the same time as this course.

-Tutorial / Laboratory Exercises: Tutorial - case discussions and written answers
+Tutorial / Laboratory Exercises: Tutorial - case and problem discussions and written answers to problem questions

 Quiz: Legal Research Online Quiz

 Face to Face On Campus 2 hour(s) per Week for Full Term